 Lake Skadar National Park

-The largest lake in the Balkans, Lake Skadar, is protected as a national park—the only of Montenegro’s national parks characterized by aquatic and wetland habitats.
+Lake Skadar’s largest lake in the Balkans is protected as a national park—the only of Montenegro’s national parks characterized by aquatic and wetland habitats.

 This park is a hugely important area for birds and is included in the Ramsar List of Wetlands of International Importance.
 Home to more than 250 species of birds, including the endangered Dalmatian Pelican, it is a dream destination for birdwatchers.
-Additionally, the historic villages surrounding the lake are fun to explore and the barren karst mountains in the region.
+Additionally, the lake’s historic villages are fun to explore and the barren karst mountains in the region.

-Highlights: Unique birdlife, local cuisine, Virpazar, Rijeka Crnojevica, and historic churches, monasteries, and fortresses.
+Highlights: Unique birdlife, local cuisine, Virpazar, Rijeka Crnojevica, historic churches, monasteries, and fortresses.

 Directions: Lake Skadar National Park is easily accessible from both Podgorica and Budva.
 The fastest way from both towns is the E80 highway.
 However, the most scenic one is the M2.3 motorway, followed by a winding road toward the lake.